morawi-cg/al-ansible-nginx/README.md

 **Key points**

 - compatibility
-- issues
+- Different ways to install automation tools depending on the deployment targets
-- devDependencies
+- Dependencies
-- pip package for Python on Unix & Windows
+- Advantages: virtual env offer flexibility: 'venv ,virtualenv' package for Python on Unix & Windows

 - For more on these wonderful ~~badgers~~ badges, refer to <a href="https://github.com/morawi-cg/al-ansible-nginx" target="_blank">`VagrantAnsibleNginxLB`</a>.